 6. Test materials and availability

 If materials are needed to run the test, whether products, concept boards, advertising prints or videos, clear numbers of copies and their delivery date must be specified.
 Too often they are delivered late but the research results are still expected to be provided on the agreed date, which just puts everyone under unnecessary and easily avoidable stress.

-Not all research needs a detailed report; sometimes a presentation or summary of the results is sufficient, especially when timing is tight.
+Not all research needs a detailed report; sometimes a presentation or summary of the results is sufficient, especially when the timing is tight.
 Again, knowing upfront your internal client’s needs can impact both cost and timing and the likely success of the outcome.

-The image used in this post came from Denyse’s forthcoming book Winning Customer Centricity, now available for pre-order on C³Centricity, Amazon.com and Barnes & Nobles.
+The image used in this post came from Denyse’s forthcoming book Winning Customer Centricity, now available for pre-order on C³Centricity, Amazon.com, and Barnes & Nobles.
 Denyse will be presenting at IIeX North America as well; come meet her in person!